-Will Cooking Your Turkey Upside Down Make It Cook Better?
+Will Cooking Your Turkey Upside Down Really Make It Taste Better?

-Woody at KORD did this last year and says it was so good he's doing it again this year.
-He does point out that it won't come out looking like a turkey from a Thanksgiving movie with a nice browned top, but who cares as long as it tastes better.
+Woody at KORD did this and says it was so good he's doing it again this year.
+He does point out that it won't come out looking like a turkey from a Thanksgiving movie with a nice browned top, but who cares as long as it tastes better?
 Right?

 Have you cooked a turkey this way and did it work?
-Go get your free turkey and test the upside down cooking method this year.
+Let us know if you test the upside-down cooking method this year.